-Our key target markets are the supercomputing portion of the HPC market and the Big Data (including storage and analytics) market.
-As the ability to store, and perform data analytics on, enormous volumes of data has developed into an important success driver for businesses and government and academic research, the Big Data market has developed into an important target market for us.
-Big Data is a relatively new target market for us, but certain of our core strengths, such as the abilities to process vast amounts of unique data at very high speeds and to make "predictions," are essential to addressing Big Data challenges.
-The market segments we are targeting in the supercomputing portion of HPC and Big Data are as follows:
+Our key target markets are the supercomputing portion of the HPC market and the big data market, encompassing both storage and analytics.
+High performance, real-time analytics on large volumes of data is developing into an important success driver for business, government and academia, and successfully leveraging this market is important to Cray.
+Big data is a relatively new target market for us, but several of our core strengths and technologies, such as the abilities to process vast amounts of unique data at very high speeds and to make "discoveries," are essential to addressing big data challenges, enabling us to bring highly differentiated analytics offerings to market.
+The market segments we are targeting with our supercomputing, storage and analytics products for HPC and big data are as follows:

 Scientific Research.
-Scientific research includes governmental research laboratories and research universities around the world.
-In the U.S., the Department of Defense, through its High Performance Computing Modernization Program, funds a number of research organizations that are target customers for us.
+Scientific research includes government research laboratories and research universities around the world.
+In the U.S., the Department of Defense, through its High Performance Computing Modernization Program, funds a number of research organizations that are our target customers.
 The Office of Science in the Department of Energy and its laboratories are key target customers, as are the National Science Foundation and the National Aeronautics and Space Administration and similar agencies around the world.
-These research centers also provide supercomputing and Big Data resources to their affiliated organizations (such as the Department of Defense contractors) and industrial partners.
+These research centers also provide supercomputing and big data resources to their affiliated organizations (such as the Department of Defense contractors) and industrial partners.

 National Security/Cybersecurity.
-Classified work in various worldwide government agencies has represented an important customer market for us over many years.
-Certain U.S. governmental departments have also to provided funding support for our research and development efforts to meet their objectives.
-Current and target customers for our full range of products include a number of Department of Defense-related classified customers, the National Nuclear Security Administration of the Department of Energy and certain foreign counterparts.
+Classified work in various worldwide government agencies has represented an important market for us over many years.
+Certain U.S. government departments have on occasion provided funding support for our research and development efforts to meet their objectives.
+Current and potential customers include a number of Department of Defense-related classified organizations, the National Nuclear Security Administration of the Department of Energy and certain foreign counterparts for our full range of products as well as commercial entities for cybersecurity solutions.

 Defense.
 The defense segment has wide-ranging needs for HPC systems that in some ways are unique and in other ways are similar to our other market segments.
 HPC systems can assist in the development of defense technologies, equipment and secure communications infrastructure, as well as in the identification and analysis of military intelligence.
-Intelligence supports real-time development of defense strategy and decision making, while technology advancements are necessary to maintain military advantages and deterrents.
+Intelligence supports real-time development of defense strategy and decision making, while technology advancements are necessary to maintain military advantages and deterrents and protect the warfighter.

 Earth Sciences.
 Weather forecasting and climate modeling applications require increasing speed and larger volumes of data.
 Forecasting models and climate applications have grown increasingly complex with an ever-increasing number of interactive variables, making improved supercomputing, storage and analytics capabilities increasingly critical.
-We have a number of customers running weather and climate applications, including customers in Germany, Korea, Brazil, Switzerland, Denmark, Finland, India, Spain and the United States.
+We have a number of customers running weather and climate applications, including customers in Germany, the United Kingdom, Korea, Brazil, Switzerland, Singapore, Denmark, Finland, India, Spain and the United States.

 Life Sciences.
-The life sciences industry has evolved dramatically over the past decade, and the simulations used today test the limits of HPC systems.
+The life sciences industry has evolved dramatically over the past decade, and the simulations used today test the limits of HPC and big data systems.
 In the life sciences, HPC methods cover a vast area that includes modular and quantum mechanics and dynamics, quantitative structure-activity relationship models, genomic assembly and comparison, whole cell process simulations and medical imaging, just to name a few.
-HPC computing and storage systems in this market utilize a mix of high capability and high throughput technologies.
+Big data analytics are key to making sense of the enormous volumes of data being generated, and creating insight in a timely manner.
+Our big data solutions can help discover new relationships that can allow existing drugs to help address new medical issues.
+HPC and big data analytics solutions in this market utilize a mix of high capability and high throughput technologies.